 The Aurora Sustainability Group has identified the SDG Accord, an initiative of the Global Alliance, as a light-touch way for Aurora members to show their commitment to the SDGs and report on their work regarding the SDGs.

-But we believe that signing the SDG Accord provides a clear, unambiguous baseline commitment that we should all be able to support.
+We believe that signing the SDG Accord provides a clear, unambiguous baseline commitment that we should all be able to support.
 Therefore we invite you to sign the Accord as a shared, collective and demonstrable public commitment to the SDGs.
-Meanwhile, we have taken steps for Aurora as a network to become an Endorsing Partner Network.
+Meanwhile, as a sign of support, we have become an Endorsing Partner Network.
+The University of Aberdeen, East Anglia and Rovira i Virgili have recently also signed the Accord.

 Simultaneously, the Aurora Student Council has requested the Aurora Board that the member universities of the Aurora Universities Network declare a climate emergency.
 The University of East Anglia has already announced a climate and biodiversity emergency in June 2019.